nclarx/write-a-letter/README.md

 ## Updates

 - 2020-04-21: started playing with MobX on the `test/mobx` branch to see whether it's better than using RxJS
+- 2020-04-25: kind of have an unholy union of MobX and RxJS going on `test/mobx`, need to look at how the store will handle me updating items in an array and whether that causes too many re-renders

 ## Usage